 A Continuing Move To Managed, Hosted & Cloud Services

 While the move to cloud has been underway for some time, plenty of SMBs have yet to make the transition or have only done so in part.
-2018 will see more businesses than ever before moving additional mission-critical functions to the cloud or to hybrid models.
+2018 will see more businesses than ever before moving additional mission-critical functions to the cloud or to on-premise cloud models.

 The CompTIA survey found that while 60 percent of SMBs believe their return on investment in technology has been excellent or good, 40 percent categorize it as “just okay” or disappointing.
 Among the reasons are things that moving to the cloud and a software-as-a-service (SaaS) solution can fix: ongoing maintenance costs and fees, required upgrades and built-in obsolescence, staff time needed to operate and maintain systems, large upfront costs, and complexity.

 Similarly, according to a survey from technology solution provider Directive, 69% of SMBs expect a decline in installed applications on local machines, in favor of virtualization and the cloud.
 By storing data in a secure online location, they can easily add user access permissions, create new accounts or scale services according to their business’ specific needs.

 “Today’s digital climate doesn’t have room for complicated infrastructures, let alone the inability to scale alongside change in your workforce or business needs,” Directive noted.
 “Your infrastructure needs to be volatile enough to adapt to change--something that only a virtual environment can provide.